HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_internal_networking.md

-# Configure to deploy on the internal network
+# Configure to Deploy on the Internal Network

 This section contains the procedure to deploy DX on the internal network.